PavanRangani/docs/docs/prd/legal-entities/partnership.md

 - While creating first entry of history, we are not using `Established on` as `Effective date` of first entry in history (Client's requirement was: `Established On` and `Effective date` of first ownership does not need to be same)

+## Edit General

+- When entity type is changed, system shows warning if existing roles are not applicable to newly selected Entity type.
+  - For e.g current Entity type is S-corp and under governance Directors are added.
+So now when user change Entity type fo LLC, Directors are not applicable in LLC.
+So it will show warning message to user.

+### UI Requirement

+- Error Message: `Governance roles which are not applicable to LLC will auto removed`

+## Edit Governance

+- Allows to add/edit/delete roles

+### UI requirement

+- Records under Governance will be shown in order of Roles of the selected Entity type.
+See order of roles applicable to each Entity type in [Governance](#governance)

 ## Add Ownership

 - When there is any change in ownership, system allows to add new ownership
   - Can be used  these cases: for e.g. any owner removed, any new owner added, any change in current share of owners
+  - Total of % should be 100
 - System ask for `New Owners Effective Date`
 - System makes entry in history
 - When entry in history is required, then only `Add Ownership` should be used.
 Otherwise you can use 'Edit Ownership'